THE NAME OF GOD AS REVEALED IN EXODUS 3:14

-Exodus 3:14 is universally recognised as being amongst the greatest interpretive challenges in the Bible.
-There has been no consensus on the meaning of this verse for at least 2,300 years because the meanings of just four words therein have defied all efforts at being convincingly explained.
-What makes these four words so intriguing is that one of them is identifiable in its context as a name of God, and that this one accounts for three of the four under consideration.
+Exodus 3:14 is universally recognised as being the greatest interpretive challenge in the Bible.
+There has been no consensus on the meaning of this verse for at least 2,300 years because the meaning of just four words therein has defied all efforts at being convincingly explained.
+What makes these four words so intriguing is that one of them is identifiable in its context as a Divine name and that this one accounts for three of the four words under consideration.
 The four words of which I speak are ehyeh asher ehyeh in the first part of Exodus 3:14 and ehyeh in the second part.

-The main article in this site begins with an introduction to Exodus 3:14 in which I explain why it is that this verse has so compelled the attention of religious thinkers and scholars alike.
-In Part I of the article I review the translations and interpretations of Exodus 3:14 in Judaism over the last 2,300 years.
-In Part II I present my own analysis of the relevant biblical text, and in so doing I identify a seldom-recognised and poorly understood Divine name, the Hebrew word Ehyeh.
-I present a comprehensive explanation of the meaning of this name, and in so doing I establish how it should be translated into English.
-Following this I explain the meaning of the Hebrew phrase Ehyeh asher Ehyeh, which also features in this verse, and finally I present the translation of Exodus 3:14 that my interpretation implies.
+The main article in this site begins with an introduction to Exodus 3:14 in which I explain why this verse has so compelled the attention of religious thinkers and scholars alike.
+In Part I of the article I review the translations and interpretations of Exodus 3:14 in Judaism over the course of the last 2,300 years.
+In Part II I present my own analysis of the relevant biblical text and in so doing identify a seldom-recognised and poorly understood Divine name; the Hebrew word ehyeh.
+I comprehensively explain the meaning of this name and in so doing establish how it should be translated into English.
+Following this I explain the meaning of the Hebrew phrase ehyeh asher ehyeh, which also features in this verse, and finally I present the translation of Exodus 3:14 that my interpretation implies.

-Elsewhere in the site I explore the most important implications of the meaning of the name that is revealed in Exodus 3:14, and I give an account of how Exodus 3:14 and the name of God have been translated and interpreted in Christianity.
+Elsewhere in the site I explore the most important implications of the meaning of the name revealed in Exodus 3:14 and give an account of how Exodus 3:14 and the name of God have been translated and interpreted in Christianity.
+I also explain why it is that I am neither Christian nor Jew nor Muslim and follow this with an introduction to a new monotheistic religion; Rational Monotheism.
 The Files for Download page has the entire content of the website available for download.
-This content is added to and improved on an ongoing basis, with the most recent changes being signaled in the Files for Download page.
+This content is added to and improved on an ongoing basis with the most recent changes being signaled by date in the Files for Download page.